RSpace/founders-map/readme.md

 [ ] Much more elaborate component tests
 [ ] Integration tests (ie. communication between components on the page) [ ] Clean up mix of ES5 and ES6 syntax
+[ ] Fix render bug where previous mapping dropdowns are not cleared